 First, a note: humorless Virginia State Troopers abound between DC and Richmond, and local law enforcement generates much revenue around Emporia.

-You probably don’t want to stop before Petersburg, Virginia, which is just a couple of hours south of Washington with light traffic — and a bit off of 95 via I-85.
+The next opportunity is in Petersburg, Virginia, which is just a couple of hours south of Washington with light traffic — and a bit off of 95 via I-85.
 If you’re already hungry, though, King’s Famous Bar-B-Cue is the place to stop.
 King’s is an old time place that knows how to cook pork — with wood in a brick pit — and has very good sides.

 The next good opportunity is across the North Carolina line in Rocky Mount.
 The Hunter Hill Cafe has a lot of good food, and I know they use wood in cooking the barbecue.
 I cannot yet confirm that there is no gas or electricity involved.
 But they serve almost everything under the sun, with up to 18 entrees and 19 sides.
 You can hardly help finding something you like at Hunter Hill.

 Back to the road.
 Not far south of Rocky Mount is Wilson, North Carolina, long a regular stop for us.
-We are fans of Parker’s Barbecue.
+We are long-time fans of Parker’s Barbecue.

 If you’re coming from New England or the traffic has been bad, Wilson might be a good place to stop for the night.
 You can have a great steak at the Beefmastor and enjoy the tailgating while you wait for a table, and in the morning have a memorable breakfast biscuit at Flo’s before you get back on the road.